beltegeuse/research/content/students.md

 Aside from doing research in forwarding rendering, I started to work on differentiable rendering and machine learning applied in graphics.
 I listed  below some of my current research topics that I am actively exploring:

 **Exploiting and controlling correlation in rendering**  is an efficient way to design robust estimators.
-For example, Markov-chains can locally explore the path-space by applying small perturbations on the sampled paths.
-Another example is the gradient-domain shift-mapping operator, which leverages the positive correlation of a pair of paths when estimating the image space gradient.
-I want to continue pursuing my research in this area and see how to control this amount of correlation and introduce negative correlations.
+For example, Markov-chains generate correlated samples that locally explore the integration space.
+Or, gradient-domain shift-mapping operators use positively correlated pairs of samples to estimate image space gradient.
+Thus, I strongly believe that correlation in rendering is a key to designing efficient sampling techniques.
+The key is to decide the right amount of correlation :)

-**Robust sampling strategies via data-driven approaches** Adhoc, and hard-coded decisions are often present in rendering algorithms, reducing efficiency to final algorithms.
-Data-driven or leveraging more information of the input will improve performance for such techniques.

-**Scalable differentiable rendering**
+**Designing more robust sampling routines with data-driven approaches** is an important work area in light transport simulation.
+Too often, the proposed techniques rely on hard-coded decisions or complex user parameters which need to be properly set to get optimal performance.
+Therefore, I think it is important to move to more automatic approaches that leverage more scene input information (via machine learning) to improve the robustness of light transport algorithms.

+**Improving the scalability of differentiable rendering** is a key ingredient to unlock real applications of differentiable rendering.
+I believe this improvement needs to be made through designing new sampling strategies and/or new (continuous) scene representation.

-**Efficient volume rendering** Variance in term of transmittance evaluation.
-Techniques that leverage correlation.
-Exploiting the higher dimension available inside the volume.
+**Exploring new volume rendering integration techniques** by leveraging the higher integration dimensions possible inside the volume.

 ## Common questions & answers

-**What are the differences between Undergraduate and Graduate studies?**

-passive learning.
-Clear assignment and tasks to do.
-Active learning, need to decide how you proceed.
-The answer to a particular problem that you will work on is often unclear at the start.

-**What difference I can expect between doing my research with you as Master or PhD?**

-Master is often too short to complete a research topic by yourself.
-Often, continuing the work when starting PhD.
-More career options with PhD and better mobility.
-However, deciding to pursue a PhD is a rough adventure.
-For PhD contact me before doing any application.
-For PhD, you should be able to demonstrate your interest and potentially your past experience in computer graphics.

-## What work environment I can expect at ÉTS?
+**What work environment can I expect working with you at ÉTS?**

-Student of my group will be placed inside the common multimedia's students lab space which regroup different professors on various topic.
-This environment will give you the opportunity to interact with other students.
-You can expect to have your own space and a dedicated working station with up-to-date specifications.
-I will also provide you access to Compute Canada Cluster ressources if you need more compute power.
+I strongly believe that an inclusive and good work environment is essential for performing research.
+I also think that collaborative work and exchanging ideas are crucial components to advancing in research.
+For these reasons, my students will be placed inside the common multimedia students' lab space, which regroups students from different professors on various topics.
+You can expect to have your own space and a dedicated working station with up-to-date specifications in this space.

-You can also expect to get weekly and dedicated 1-on-1 meeting with me to discuss about your progress and any related issue.
-There will be also some group meeting with other students.
-If you want to work in collaboration with other students, it is fine.
-I will also have opportunities to work with some external collaborators both from academia and industries.
+You can also expect to get a weekly 1-on-1 meeting with me to discuss your progress and any related issue.
+I tend to work closely with my students (e.g., coding together, discussing papers, doing derivation on the whiteboard, etc...).
+You can also expect that I organize other group events with students to spark discussions.

-## Can I perform all my research activities remotely from home?
+**Can I perform all my research activities remotely from home?**

-I am flexible regarding your time inside the lab.
-Exclusive WFH can be accommodated for in some cases, but I think it is important that students come regularly inside the lab because it give you opportunities to interact with other people and maybe that will passing by inside the lab.
+One thing for sure: I will not micromanage you.
+I am normally flexible regarding your time inside the lab.
+However, I prefer that students regularly come to the lab to build a team spirit and encourage spontaneous discussions.
+Exclusive WFH can be accommodated in some individual cases for different reasons.

-## Does I need funding/scholarship to be supervised by you?
+**Does I need funding/scholarship to be supervised by you?**

-I have a simple rule: If you should be paid for your work we do together.
-So you can expect that if you have a strong profile and I have adequate funding, I will fund you.
-However, as you might know but funding is a rare and important resource in research and I will encourage you to apply for a scholarship.
+I have a simple rule: everybody needs to be paid for their work.
+So you can expect that if we decide to work together, you will receive some payment for your work.
+However, as you might know, funding can be a rare resource in research.
+So I will encourage and help you to apply for a scholarship before or during your studies.

 Note that some scholarships do not cover your tuition fees.
 These fees can be important for international students.
-However, for graduate students, it exists possibility to get regular fees if enough course credit have been taken.
+However, graduate students can get reduced tuition fees in some conditions.

-## Is it a problem if I am not confident enough in my French or/and English skill?
+**Is it a problem if I am too weak in French?**

+As you might know, French is the only official language in Quebec, and ÉTS is a french engineering school.
+However, you can pursue your graduate studies with only minimal French, and as Montreal is an international city, it is not required to know french to live here.

-# Additional ressources
+## Additional ressources

-[Prof. Hachisuka's Graduate Study Survival Guide](https://cs.uwaterloo.ca/~thachisu/survival.pdf): Describe in detail many aspects of doing graduate studies, including motivations, possible outcomes and challenges.
-Highly recommended read!
+[Prof. Hachisuka's Graduate Study Survival Guide](https://cs.uwaterloo.ca/~thachisu/survival.pdf): Describe many aspects of doing graduate studies in detail, including motivations, possible outcomes, and challenges.
+Highly recommended read! (note that he was one of my past post-doctoral supervisors)